About Environment and Climate Change Canada

 Compiling our research into information tools such as the Canadian Bird Trends database, Hinterland's Who's Who, the National Pollutant Release Inventory, emission forecasts and trends, and engineering climatology products and services helps us increase awareness, show trends, and build capacity for environmental best practices.

 We cannot tackle environmental issues alone.
-Partnerships are a fundamental way of doing business at Environment Canada.
+Partnerships are a fundamental way of doing business at Environment and Climate Change Canada.

 Our key partners include: